 Digging Trenches to Prevent Water from Entering Tent

-To prevent water from entering your tent, start by digging trenches around the outer walls of the tent.
+To prevent water from entering your tent, start by digging trenches around the outer walls and tent floor.
 This will help to redirect any rain that might otherwise seep into your tent.

-If you want to ensure that water is redirected away from the tent, dig the trenches at least one foot away from the outer walls of your tent.
-A trench that’s located too close to the outer wall will do nothing for protection because all of the water will still drip into the tent.
+You want to ensure that water is redirected away from the tent.
+Dig trenches at least one foot away from the outer walls of your tent.
+A trench that’s located too close to the outer wall will do nothing for protection.
+This is because all of the water will still come into the tent.

 If your tent isn’t already waterproofed, it is recommended that you do this before digging trenches to keep your tent safe.

 If the weather is nice, pour some water on the outside of your tent.
+If you have access to city water, use a hose, that’s even better.
 Now, examine the inside of your tent’s seams for any water leaks.
 Often, these are very tiny pinpricks at each edge of a seam where rain seeps through.

 However, if you’re doing this and it’s already raining out, you’d better hurry!